 Equal Employment Opportunity

 The University of Missouri is an equal access, equal opportunity, affirmative action employer that is fully committed to achieving a diverse faculty and staff.
 For more information, call the Associate Vice Chancellor of Human Resource Services/Affirmative Action officer at 573-882-4256.

 To request ADA accommodations, please call Human Resource Services at 573-882-7976.
 TTY users, please call through Relay Missouri, 1-800-RELAY (735-2966) or en Español at 1-800-520-7309.

-Two Tenure Track Positions in Nutrition and/or Exercise Physiology, Department of Nutrition and Exercise Physiology
+Tenure Track Position in Nutrition and Exercise Physiology, Department of Nutrition and Exercise Physiology

 The University of Missouri